What Is A Walk Up Apartment In NYC?

 Everybody knows renting in NYC is expensive.
 A hot topic amongst New Yorker friends/colleagues has always been "What percentage of your net income (after tax dollars that actually enter your bank account) do you pay in rent?".
 Though no scientists have conducted thorough research on this topic, the general consensus through discussions, blog forums and anywhere else you can read about this topic is that many New Yorkers are allocating over 50% of their earned dollars straight to rent compared to the national rule of thumb 30%.

 Whether you are fresh out of college, moved to NYC on a whim or trying to save up some extra cash in that nest egg, one alternative method to lowering the biggest expense everyone has, is to rent in no fee walk up apartments NYC.
 Walk up apartments in NYC do get a bad rap and rightfully so under many circumstances.
 However, there are also many positives when renting and living in one of these apartment buildings.
-We have a bunch of reasons listed out:
+We have a bunch of reasons listed below:

 Living in a walk up apartment cost the least amount of money compared to the other types of buildings in NYC.
 Compared to a doorman-elevator building, walk ups are cost much less in rent.
 We are talking about a few hundred dollars per month difference.
 For example a studio in a walk up building can rent for ~$2,000 versus ~$2,700 in a doorman-elevator building.
 Why is there such a drastic price difference.
 The main culprit goes to the cost for the doormen.
 Most of the doormen on staff are salaried and unionized with benefits.
 They are great to have because they come with their own benefits but their presence is the bulk of the price difference.